 The piece of equipment that will save more time than any other during a bikepacking race is not a lightweight frame or an aerodynamic pair of wheels; it is a GPS navigation device that you are familiar with using and that has your route loaded onto it.
 It’s possible to use more traditional / low-tech navigation methods like paper maps or cue sheets, but doing so will lose time compared to having a screen showing where you are and which road you should take next.

-If there is no fixed race route (e.g., in the Transcontinental Race) then you could ask the GPS devices to find a route for you, but people who have done so have invariably been frustrated by the chosen route because it is far from optimal in terms of time and effort.
+If there is no fixed race route (e.g., in The Transcontinental Race) then you could ask the GPS devices to find a route for you, but people who have done so have invariably been frustrated by the chosen route because it is far from optimal in terms of time and effort.
 Such devices also struggle when calculating particularly long routes.
-It’s therefore far better to plan your route on a computer at home and transfer the files to the device.
-See the previous page on Route Planning for advice.
+It’s therefore far better to plan your route on a computer at home and transfer the files to the device, see the Route Plannning page.

 Some people successfully use a smart phone for their navigation, which can work if you have a good charging setup (see the USB Chargers page) and maps pre-loaded as well as the route so that you don’t need data access to view the map.
 Personally, I prefer to use a dedicated GPS device for navigation, but have my phone setup as a backup device in case there is a problem with my GPS.

 The important characteristics for a GPS device for bikepacking are the display size and clarity, the navigation capabilities, and the battery life/power source options.
 Popular bike-specific models include the Garmin Edge series, the Magellan Cyclo series (also branded as Mio), and the Bryton Rider series.
 Some people also use more hiking-oriented models like the Garmin eTrex series.
 Whichever you choose, I encourage you to get it as soon as possible during training so that you can become very familiar with it’s operation.